Summer Camps

 Next Steps

-Additional information including a parent letter and a weekly calendar will be emailed prior to the start of camp to the email address associated with your ACTIVENet account.
-To make sure camper information is up to date, click on “Manage Family Member” at the bottom of screen, click on “Edit” next to the camper’s name, then click on “Contact Information” to confirm or update your email address.
+Additional information including a parent letter and a weekly calendar will be emailed prior to the start of camp to the email address associated with your ActiveNet account.

 Registration Checklist

-• Campers must meet age requirements by the start of the camp season.
+• Campers must meet age requirements prior to the first day of camp.

-• We accept credit cards (VISA, MasterCard or Discover), cash, money orders and cashier checks.
-Cashier checks and money orders are to be made out to City of Columbus.
+• We accept credit cards (VISA, MasterCard or Discover), cash, money orders, and cashier’s checks.
+Please make Cashier’s checks and money orders payable to City of Columbus.

 • Do not mail payment/payment information.